Anastasiya-Ver/standardScraper/README.md

     This program generally chooses the correct song to download from, but not always ("Out of Nowhere" is broken).
 This is because it always chooses the first result   that comes up from searching your query.
 Before selecting quantity, should have a "does this look right" with title, original composer, and date of release.
 - Add album release date to metadata
 - Figure out a better way to do track titles
 - Queue system for mass-downloading standards.
-There's only about 50 commonly heard standards and maybe a total of 150 you'll ever hear, so queuing a list of standards to download in the program's downtime will help with speed and manage strain better.
+There's only like 100 commonly heard standards and maybe a total of maybe 400, 500 you'll ever hear, so queuing a list of standards to download in the program's downtime will help with speed and manage strain better.
 Would be user provided or taken from online lists.

 Far Far Future Developments
 -----------------------------------------------------------------------------------------